Rasi-914/Blockchain_project/README.md

 # Working

 Three components take part in the encryption, hashing and storage process and they are  Client, Blockchain and the Third party system.

-'3.1 To store the encrypted data in the blockchain we follow the steps given below'
+3.1 To store the encrypted data in the blockchain we follow the steps given below

 - The client first creates a key using the data as key-text for the SHA-256 cryptographic hashing function.
 Now the generated key is used to encrypt the data locally using the AES encryption algorithm.